Q: What happens if the vehicle is in a poor cellular coverage area?

 A: If this error is showing on the 2010:

-The GPS unit the 2010 is connected to has been configured to communicate with a 2020 or Connect tablet instead of a 2010 handheld.
+The GPS unit the 2010 is connected to has been configured to communicate with a Connect tablet instead of a 2010 handheld.
 Contact Zonar Customer Care with the GPS ID to request reconfiguring it for a 2010.